TOP TEN THINGS YOUR INSURANCE COMPANY MAY NOT WANT YOU TO KNOW

 4. If the amount of your insurance coverage is not sufficient to cover your actual losses because the insurance agent recommended that you insure for less than the amount you actually need, the insurance company may be responsible for paying your entire loss, not just the amount of the policy benefits.

 This is another good reason to take notes when you buy your policy in the first place, and to keep these notes in your insurance file.
-If the limit which your purchased were recommended by the insurance agent and they are insufficient, you are entitled to be paid for all losses on the basis of what your limits should have been.
+If the limits which your purchased were recommended by the insurance agent and they are insufficient, you are entitled to be paid for all losses on the basis of what your limits should have been.

 5. Any ambiguity in your policy must be interpreted in your favor and against the insurer.